 - Mental Health First Aid training is available to all staff.
 This can be booked via the Learning Management System (log in and search for Mental Health and select either the full (15 hour) or lite (3.5 hour) version of the course to see and book on to upcoming sessions).

-The Fitness to study policy applies to situations where there are concerns that a student is not well enough to study, including situations where a student is unaware that they are not well enough to study.
+The Support to study policy applies to situations where there are concerns that a student is not well enough to study, including situations where a student is unaware that they are not well enough to study.

 Information for students